 Large language models (LLMs) simultaneously acquire multiple forms of knowledge during pretraining.
 They absorb rich semantic content, but also acquire abilities for manipulating this knowledge.
 This entangled learning of knowledge and abstract skills has been identified as a key limitation of current models \citep{han2025position,kumar2025questioning}, leading to their reliance on surface-level heuristics rather than systematic reasoning procedures~\citep{nikankin2025arithmetic}.

 To mitigate knowledge-reasoning entanglement, we study \textit{using abstract, structured data to `warm up' language models}.
-Intuitively, this is a lightweight pretraining stage that builds algorithmic scaffolding without relying on semantic shortcuts, similar to how infants tackle games like stacking blocks~\citep{smith2005development} before moving to sophisticated reasoning and knowledge.
-With \textit{procedural pretraining}, we posit that early exposure of LMs to procedural data can facilitate and enhance standard pretraining on semantically-rich corpora.
+Intuitively, this is a lightweight pretraining that builds algorithmic scaffolding without relying on semantic shortcuts, much like infants learning games like stacking blocks~\citep{smith2005development} before moving to sophisticated reasoning and knowledge.
+With \textbf{procedural pretraining}, we posit that early exposure of LMs to procedural data\footnote{We use procedural data to refer to the output of explicit algorithms (e.g.\ formal languages or sorting), in contrast to synthetic data, which is typically generated by trained models such as LLMs.} facilitates and enhances standard pretraining on semantically-rich corpora.

-In prior work, \citet{hu2025between} showed that data generated from formal languages yields more value per token than natural language for training LLMs. \citet{wu2022insights} and \citet{zhang2024intelligence} successfully used data from simple algorithms and cellular automata.
+In prior work, \citet{hu2025between} showed that ``pre-pretraining'' LLMs on data generated from formal languages yields more value per token than natural language. \citet{wu2022insights} and \citet{zhang2024intelligence} successfully used data from simple algorithms and cellular automata.
 Their findings echo the established practice of pretraining on computer code, another structured domain thought to aid learning compositional and recursive reasoning~\citep{petty2024does}.
-Prior works, however, typically treat procedural data\footnote{We use procedural data to refer to the output of explicit algorithms (e.g.\ formal languages or sorting), in contrast to synthetic data, which is typically generated by trained models such as LLMs.} as either \textit{imitation} of linguistic properties, or as a drop-in \textit{substitute} of standard pretraining.
-In contrast, we study procedural data from a broader \textit{algorithmic} view, and position it explicitly as a \emph{complementary} warm-up stage for standard pretraining.
+Prior works, however, typically treat procedural data as either \textit{imitation} of linguistic properties, or as a drop-in \textit{substitute} of standard pretraining.
+In contrast, we study procedural data from a broader \textit{algorithmic} view, and position it explicitly as a \emph{complementary} warming-up stage for standard pretraining.
 Our experiments contain two main parts.
 The \textbf{first part} identifies why and when procedural pretraining helps using algorithmic tasks as diagnostic tools, while the \textbf{second part} shows, with larger models, procedural pretraining improves standard pretraining in several domains of practical interest across scales.
 Our contributions are:

 \textbf{(1)~Probing procedural pretraining with algorithmic tasks.} We find that different forms of procedural data each enhance specific algorithmic skills (Section~\ref{sec:algorithmic_reasoning1}).
 The pretrained information also proves to be localised in specific layers (attention vs.\ MLPs, Section~\ref{sec:algorithmic_reasoning2}).
 We also rule out simplistic explanations that could account for the observed improvements, such as rescaling the initialisation or a generic attention sharpening (Section~\ref{sec:algorithmic_reasoning3}).